Daylight saving time: 4 surprising health effects of 'falling back' an hour

 “The heart has a pretty significant circadian rhythm,” said Winter, who has studied brain-blood flow during sleep.
 “We tend to see that disrupted sleep may make people more vulnerable when we wake up – not causing a heart attack but perhaps exacerbating underlying conditions.”

-A 2014 U.S. study showed one hour of sleep during the “fall back” to daylight saving time raised the risk of having a heart attack the following Monday by 24 percent compared to other Mondays during the year.
-By contrast, when “springing forward” later in the year to gain an extra hour of sleep, heart attack risk fell 21 percent on the following Tuesday after returning to standard time.
+A 2014 U.S. study showed one hour of sleep during the "spring forward" to daylight saving time raised the risk of having a heart attack the following Monday by 24 percent compared to other Mondays during the year.
+By contrast, when “falling back” later in the year to gain an extra hour of sleep, heart attack risk fell 21 percent on the following Tuesday after returning to standard time.

 Similarly, a study presented at the American Academy of Neurology’s 2016 conference showed daylight saving time transitions may be linked to an increased risk of ischemic stroke.